GabrielPalmar/AWS-CloudConnexa-Resource-Monitor/README.md

 ```
 Attach the role to the EC2 instance during creation or to an existing EC2 instance using the steps shown here: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html#working-with-iam-roles

-The EC2 will push the logs to the CloudWatch Group called "**CloudConnexa-Monitor-Logs**."
+The EC2 will push the logs to the CloudWatch Group called "**CloudConnexa-Monitor-Logs**" using the Unified CloudWatch Agent.
 If this Log Group is not created, it will be created automatically once the logs are pushed.
 You can also create the Log Group in advance using the [CloudFormation Template](#cloudformation-templates), including creating the Filter to find latency or loss flags.

 To create the CloudWatch Filter manually, use the following [filter pattern with regex](https://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/FilterAndPatternSyntax.html):